How FinTech Startups Make Money in 2023: An Overview of Business Model Types

 With this FinTech business model, users can now access financial data, initiate money transfers through mobile, smartphone, desktop, and ATM devices, and make payments via debit cards.

-Some examples of FinTech using this initiative in the financial services industry are Monifi, Alliant, Revolut, TransferWise, Venmo, PayPal, Stripe.
+Some examples of FinTech using this initiative in the financial services industry are Alliant, Revolut, TransferWise, Venmo, PayPal, Stripe.

 Why you Should Adopt a Digital Banking Business Model